galperins4/tbw/README.md

 Important! - pay_addresses and keep keys should match in config.json.
 DO NOT delete the reserve key as it is required.
 All other's can be deleted or more added

 As the script leverages @FaustBrians ARK python client as well as database retreival and storage classes, python 3.6+ is required.
-In addition it is  now required to run this alongside an ark/kapu reiay node given the DB interaction and little reliance on the API.
+In addition it is  now required to run this alongside an ark/kapu relay node given the DB interaction and little reliance on the API.

 ## Available Configuration Options
 - network: which network you want to run true block weight for